astropy/astroquery/docs/eso/eso.rst

 The direct retrieval of datasets is better explained with a running example, continuing from the authentication example above.
 The first thing to do is to identify the instrument to query.
-The list of available instruments can be queried with the :meth:`~astroquery.eso.EsoClass.list_instrument` method.
+The list of available instruments can be queried with the :meth:`~astroquery.eso.EsoClass.list_instruments` method.

 .. code-block:: python